 Erectile Dysfunction Treatment

 Let us now turn to the treatment of erectile dysfunction.
-I’m sure many of you have heard of the medications such as Viagra, Levitra, and Cialis.
-All three of these pills work by increasing the blood supply to the penis in order to facilitate an erection.
+I’m sure many of you have heard of the medications such as Viagra, Levitra, Cialis, VigRX Plus.
+All three of these top rated penis pills work by increasing the blood supply to the penis in order to facilitate an erection.
+Read more here.
 There are also pellets of prostaglandin, and there are injections of prostaglandin that can be injected through a very tiny needle about the size of a hair into the penis that will increase the blood supply to the penis.

 Hormone treatment is indicated if there is a confirmation that there is a decrease in the production of testosterone by the testicles.
 Another treatment option is a vacuum device, which is applied to the penis to increase the blood supply to the penis, which is then trapped in a place with a thick rubber band at the base of the penis.